TACC/coe-332-sp21/docs/week10/deployments.rst

 Note that we see our "hello" pod from earlier as well as the pod "hello-deployment-9794b4889-kms7p" that k8s created for our deployment.
 We can use all the kubectl commands associated with pods, including listing, describing and getting the logs.
-In particular, the logs for our "hello-deployment-9794b4889-kms7p" pod prints the same "Hello, Kubernetes!" message as our first pod.
+In particular, the logs for our "hello-deployment-9794b4889-kms7p" pod prints the same "Hello, Kubernetes!" message, just as was the case with our first pod.

 Deleting Pods
 -------------
-However, there is one fundamental difference between the "hello" pod we created before and our "hello" deployment which can be seen when we delete pods.
+However, there is a fundamental difference between the "hello" pod we created before and our "hello" deployment which we have alluded to.
+This difference can be seen when we delete pods.

 To delete a pod, we use the ``kubectl delete pods <pod_name>`` command.
 Let's first delete our hello deployment pod: